SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/02-Reflection-API.md

 Java provides us a static class with the name `Class` in `java.lang.package`.

-Instances that are inside the `Class` acts for interfaces and classes in a running Java application.
+Instances that are inside the `Class are responsible for interfaces and classes in a running Java application.

-We can create object of `Class` by using one of the following options:
+We can create an object of `Class` by using one of the following options:

 - `.class` extension